highcharts/node-export-server/README.md

 An important note is that the Export Server now requires `Node.js v18.12.0` or a higher version.

+Additionally, with the v3 release, we transitioned from HTTP to HTTPS for export.highcharts.com, so all requests sent to our public server now must use the HTTPS protocol.

 ## Changelog

 The full change log for all versions can be viewed [here](CHANGELOG.md).